yeoman/yeoman/readme.md

 ## Feature requests

 Feature requests should be submitted to the [repo](https://github.com/yeoman) it concerns.
-Submit to [yeoman/yeoman](https://github.com/yeoman/yeoman/issues) if you're unsure, otherwise the respositories for our officially maintained generators can be found [here](https://github.com/yeoman/?query=generator-).
+Submit to [yeoman/yeoman](https://github.com/yeoman/yeoman/issues) if you're unsure, otherwise the repositories for our officially maintained generators can be found [here](https://github.com/yeoman/?query=generator-).

 ## Contribute